Identifying and Fitting Eclipse Maps of Exoplanets with Cross-Validation: Methods

 The number of mapped pixels is defined by the maximum spherical harmonic order, increased by an oversampling factor that adds additional pixels to better cover the planetary surface.
 Increasing the spherical harmonic order increases the complexity of the features represented by the modelled light curve, while increasing the oversampling factor improves the accuracy of the measurement of map entropy in Section \ref{sec:methods:entropy}.
 Increasing both of these factors is desirable but requires more computation time.

 For our high-order maps, designed to have high spatial freedom, we found that a spherical harmonic basis of $\ell_{\mathrm{max}}=4$ and an oversampling factor of 3 (resulting in 62 pixels to sample) produced a good compromise between spatial freedom and computational time.
 For our low-order maps, designed to compare directly to the null hypothesis of an $n_{\mathrm{max}}=2$ Fourier series, we use a basis of $\ell_{\mathrm{max}}=2$ and an oversampling factor of 3 (corresponding to 16 pixels).
+The largest-scale eclipse mapping signals may be approximately fitted with an $\ell_{\mathrm{max}}=1$ map, but such a map would not in general be capable of fitting the phase curve outside eclipse.
+This is because the $n=2$ modes are still significant for the phase curve of a generic map \citep{cowan2008inverting}, so we choose to use the $\ell_{\mathrm{max}}=2$ map to capture these.

 We define the pixels for a given map as a vector of brightness values $\mathbf{p}$.
 The sampled pixel values $\mathbf{p}$ define the vector $\mathbf{c}$ of the coefficients $c_{i}$ of the spherical harmonic representation via a matrix $\mathbf{M}$:

 The matrix $\mathbf{M}$ is pre-calculated for our method by \texttt{starry} as it is unique to each combination of spherical harmonic order $\ell_{\mathrm{max}}$ and degree of oversampling.
 The 2D eclipse map $Z(\theta,\phi)$ is then constructed as a sum of the spherical harmonic basis maps $z_{i}(\theta,\phi)$ (where $\theta$ and $\phi$ are longitude and latitude), weighted by the coefficients $c_{i}$ of the vector $\mathbf{c}$: